-The Great Debates Series is designed to develop proactive, informed and conscientious citizens and future leaders by providing a forum for respectful and substantive discussion of contentious issues relevant in today’s world.
-The series will exemplify civil discourse within our campus community through organized debates, hosted by an academic school, Speech and Debate Club at UCI or administrative unit.
-The topics selected for debate will be relevant and interesting for students, staff and faculty**.
-A post-debate reception will follow each event so participants can delve deeper into the topic, explore communication styles, or simply enjoy good conversation.
+The Anteater Discussion Series is a student-led, student-created and student-oriented program designed to develop proactive, informed and conscientious citizens and future leaders by providing a forum for respectful and substantive discussion of contentious issues relevant in today’s world.
+The series will exemplify civil discourse within our campus community through organized discussion among student panelists, hosted by ASUCI.
+The topics selected for panel discussions will be relevant and interesting for students, staff and faculty**.
+A post-discussion reception will follow each event so participants can delve deeper into the topic, explore communication styles, or simply enjoy good conversation.

-*** The positions taken by debaters during debates do not necessarily reflect their personal viewpoints.
+**The positions taken by panelists during the discussions do not necessarily reflect their personal viewpoints.